 Into The Badlands is one of the most underrated television shows currently airing on AMC.
 Fans of the adrenaline-fueled martial arts drama had a chance to view the series’ 25th episode, titled “Chamber of the Scorpion,” at this year’s Emerald City Comic Con.
-This episode also marks the beginning of the final eight episodes of the series.
+“Chamber of the Scorpion” also marks the beginning of the final eight episodes of the series.

 Picking up after the bloody midseason finale, the episode finds Sonny (Daniel Wu) and Bajie (Nick Frost) dealing with the fallout of their attempt to destroy the chamber that Pilgrim (Babou Cressidy) has been using to channel the dark powers of the Gift, as well as M.K.’s (Aramis Knight) vendetta against Sonny.
 Meanwhile, the Widow (Emily Beachum) has been spirited away by the Master (Chipo Chung) and her Abbotts, while Nathaniel Moon (Sherman Augustus) races to save Lydia (Orla Brady).

 As usual, the fight choreography is out of this world.
 From a duel between the Widow and the Master, to Sonny having a charged confrontation at episode’s end.
 You feel every punch, kick, and weapon slicing through the air.
 However, Alfred Gough (who co-created the series with his Smallville partner Miles Miller) said that he always wanted to make sure the action was tied in emotion.

 “When you have these sort of large fantasy worlds and everybody’s, you know, kung-fu fighting, it has to be grounded in emotional stories and relatable stories,” Gough said in an interview with IndieWire.
 “What we always tried to do, even with this crazy world that we’ve created, is make sure that the characters feel like they’re grounded in emotion that you can understand and relate to.”